thangngoc89/blog/content/writing-reason-react-bindings-the-right-way/index.md

 </p>
 ```

 This should work even with `age = undefined`, but the fact that I have to change the original component to write a binding isn't ideal.
-The pattern I use here (`props.hasOwnPropty("age")`) is common for switching between controlled/uncontrolled mode of a component.
+The pattern I use here (`props.hasOwnProperty("age")`) is common for switching between controlled/uncontrolled mode of a component.

 # "The right way" of writing ReasonReact bindings